changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## A. Baselines and the diskless-HPC gap (R2, R3, R4)

-The absence of Mooncake and IMPRESS follows from the target environment.
+The absence of Mooncake and IMPRESS is due to the target environment.
 The constraint is not node-local SSDs.
 It is the persistent, centralized control plane these systems require.
 Mooncake's global scheduler (Conductor) and metadata layer run as long-lived coordination services.
 This matches the persistent HTTP and etcd services noted in our Sec.
 IV-A. IMPRESS assumes node-local prefix